ggrabuskie/lisp/README.txt

 Missing Features
 We were not able to implement the crossover function.
 Because of this, the population does not increase in fitness as much as it should.
 Instead, we rollover the best fit expressions and mutate them, which produces little change in fitness scores.
+We were getting warnings for setq'ing undefined variables so we added a list of global variable declarations to meet the requirement of "“compiling” and executing with no errors or warnings".

+Extra Features
+This project is extremely compartmentalized, meaning that all of the functions are discrete with very high reusability and clarity of design.